 Jaguar Land Rover Deutschland GmbH has set a new record for the Largest parade of Land Rover/Range Rover vehicles in Bad Kissingen, Bavaria, Germany.

-The parade consisted of 632 Land Rover and Range Rover vehicles, over 80% of which were Land Rover Defenders.
+The parade on Wednesday 30 May consisted of 632 Land Rover and Range Rover vehicles, over 60% of which were Land Rover Defenders.

 Jaguar Land Rover Deutschland attempted the record, with the help of volunteers, to commemorate the 70th anniversary of the original Land Rover's unveiling, which took place on 30 April 1948.